tammyhartline/tammyhartline.github.io/index.md

 The successful deployment of the application to a Render server showcases the ability to integrate the application's database-related components into a production-ready environment, ensuring the reliable and secure handling of data in a live setting.

-vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
-## To view the result of all enhancements made to the program, and to interact with application, please visit [https://tammyhartlinescapstone.onrender.com](https://tammyhartlinescapstone.onrender.com/).
+## To view and interact with the final application, please visit [https://tammyhartlinescapstone.onrender.com](https://tammyhartlinescapstone.onrender.com/).
 ## To view my project repository, please visit [https://github.com/tjhartline/capstone](https://github.com/tjhartline/capstone/).
-vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv

 **_Proof of Program Optimization:_**